mkorthof/freenom-script/README.md

 This shell script makes sure your Freenom domains don't expire by auto renewing them.
 It's original functionality of updating an A record with the clients ip address is also retained.

-You'll need to have already registered an account at Freenom.com with at least one (free) domain added before you can run the script.
+You'll need to have already registered an account at Freenom.com with at least one (free) domain added, before you can run the script.

 ## Usage